This super flavorful, easy, and protein-packed sticky tempeh is a healthy recipe that tastes much better than takeout!

 - Green onion (optional): Some garnish for serving.

-Sticky Tempeh uses a savory, umami sauce to glaze the tempeh.
+This crumbled sticky tempeh uses tempeh with a savory, umami sauce (similar to my sticky eggplant with teriyaki sauce) to glaze the tempeh.
 It is made by first stir-frying some crumbled tempeh, then allowing the sauce to caramelize and thicken to infuse flavor into the tempeh.

 Step-by-step Instructions

-2. Mix: Mix together all the ingredients for the sauce.
+2. Mix: Mix together all the ingredients for the tempeh sauce.

-3. Stir fry time!
-First, add the aromatics (garlic and ginger) to the skillet and stir fry for 2-3 minutes until they turn slightly brown.
-Then add the crumbled tempeh and fry until golden brown for about 5-6 minutes.
+3. Sauté time!
+First, add the aromatics (garlic and ginger) to the skillet and sauté until they turn slightly brown.
+Then add the crumbled tempeh and fry until golden brown.

 Do I Need to Steam my Tempeh?

-If you would like to steam your tempeh, you don’t need a steamer for this.
-You can just use the pan you’re going to stir fry the tempeh in.
-Just slice the tempeh, add them to the pan, and cover it with water over medium heat.
-Once the water is boiling, reduce the heat to low and let it simmer for 10 minutes.
-Remove the tempeh using tongs and let it cool down before crumbling it.
+If you would like to steam your tempeh, you can just use the pan you’re going to stir fry/sauté the tempeh in.
+Just crumble the tempeh, add it to the pan, and cover it with water over medium heat.
+Once the water is boiling, reduce the heat to low and let it simmer for 7-10 minutes until the water reduces.

-I recommend serving this on a bed of warm rice.
-I just used normal brown rice but if you want to take it up a notch, below are some tasty options:
+Serve your tempeh crumbles on a bed of warm brown rice.
+But if you want to take it up a notch, below are some tasty options:

 - Turmeric rice / nasi kuning